Dalas121/Heir_2_The_Throne/README.md

 - need an older portrait

 [COMPLETE] S10 Elensefar - before it's conquered (Dalas)
 - 3-skill difficulty, high carryover.
-Rewards: Swordsman, Pikeman, Thief, smuggle to Valley of Death, smuggle to Dwarven Doors
+Rewards: Swordsman, Pikeman, Thief
 	- combat involves Delfador/Maddock inside and Konrad outside, with a huge human army in between.
 Also some orcs in the north
 	- at the beginning the loyalists send a messenger to the queen.
 Li'sar arrives some turns later
 	- if you win here, you get the Elensefar achievement